Nox-Erebos/LoneMartian/Guns/Onyx Obliterator WMD1937.md

 # Onyx Obliterator WMD1937

-The **Onyx Obliterator WMD1937** was developed by Dr. Onyx in the year 5020.
-The **Onyx Obliterator WMD1937** was Dr. Onyx's final creation before sacrificing himself in the final battle in the year 5195.
-His sacrifice ending the war once and for all.
+The **Onyx Obliterator WMD1937** was the last device that Dr. Onyx created.
+Only months after its completion, Dr. Onyx sacrificed his life along side Dr. Aimi and Dr. Krieger to bring the war to an end.
+Dr. Onyx's last message was "FOR CREATION OF THE **ONYX OBLITERATOR WMD1937** DEATH IS MY PUNISHMENT BUT I WILL USE MY PUNISHMENT TO BETTER THE LIVES OF HUMANITY!
+FORGIVE ME HUMANITY!".

 # Obtaining